-(d) For purposes of this section, the following municipal projects shall not be considered to be substantial changes, regardless of the acreage involved, and shall not require a permit as provided under subsection (a) of this section:
+(d) For purposes of this section, the following construction of improvements to preexisting municipal, county, or state projects shall not be considered to be substantial changes and shall not require a permit as provided under subsection (a) of this section:

-(1) essential municipal wastewater treatment facility enhancements that do not expand the capacity of the facility by more than 10 percent.
+(1) municipal, county, or state wastewater treatment facility enhancements that do not expand the capacity of the facility by more than 10 percent, excluding the extension of a wastewater collection system or an expansion of the service-area boundaries of a wastewater treatment facility.

-(2) essential municipal waterworks enhancements that do not expand the capacity of the facility by more than 10 percent.
+(2) municipal, county, or state water supply enhancements that do not expand the capacity of the facility by more than 10 percent.

-(3) essential public school reconstruction or expansion that does not expand the student capacity of the school by more than 10 percent.
+(3) public school reconstruction or expansion that does not expand the student capacity of the school by more than 10 percent.